Back

 We are fortunate to be backed by Fly Ventures and firstminute capital, alongside angel investors and advisors such as Olivier Pomel (CEO of Datadog), Jon Reynolds (Founder of Swiftkey), Tim Rocktäschel (Head of Open-Endedness at Google Deepmind), Mehdi Ghissassi (Head of Product at Google Deepmind), Amar Shah (co-founder of Wayve), Roxanne Varza (Director of Station F), senior researchers from Meta’s Llama team and many others.

 This is just the beginning of our journey and the future cannot wait.
-If our mission resonates with you, we invite you to join us or follow us (X and LinkedIn).
+If our mission resonates with you, we invite you to get in touch or follow us (X and LinkedIn).